TNG/if-webpage-plugins/src/lib/webpage-impact/README.md

 - `network/data/bytes`: page weight in bytes
 - `network/data/resources/bytes`: resource weights by category in bytes
-- `dataReloadRatio`: the percentage of data that is downloaded by return visitors (can be fed into the CO2.JS plugin) if `options.dataReloadRatio` is already provided in input, the plugin won't calculate it
+- `dataReloadRatio`: an estimate of the percentage of data that is downloaded by return visitors (can be fed into the CO2.JS plugin) if `options.dataReloadRatio` is already provided as an input, the plugin won't calculate it
 - `timestamp`: set to the time of the plugin execution
 - `duration`: set to 0 (because the request time does not seem of particular interest here to the author)